simjunheng/tp/docs/UserGuide.md

 Format: `misc-add INDEX  NOTE_DESCRIPTION`

 Examples:
-* `note-add 1 Likes ice cream` adds the miscellaneous note "Likes ice cream" to the 1st person in the contact list.
+* `misc-add 1 Likes ice cream` adds the miscellaneous note "Likes ice cream" to the 1st person in the contact list.

 #### 2.1.12 Deleting a strength : `strength-del`